 A unique, full-year program, Year of Study in Munich is a good fit for independent-minded students committed to improving their German and integrating with local students.
 Students have access to leading research universities in Germany: the Ludwig-Maximilian University (LMU) and the Technical University (TUM), both of which have played a major role in the development of Munich as a significant hub for research, education and high-tech industrial production.
 Students combine German-taught program courses with a wide variety of regular courses at LMU or TUM in the humanities, science and engineering.

 The program follows the German academic calendar.
-Students typically arrive in Munich in September for the Pre-semester Program (a four-week orientation program that includes an intensive language course).
-Winter Semester typically runs from mid-October through February.
-Summer Semester typically runs from mid-April through mid-July.
-During the semester break from mid/late February through mid/late April, students can pursue a non-credit internship at a local corporation or a study project while travelling through Europe.
+Students typically arrive in Munich in September for the pre-semester program (a four-week orientation program that includes an intensive language course).
+Winter semester typically runs from mid-October through February.
+Summer semester typically runs from mid-April through mid-July.
+During the semester break from mid/late February through mid/late April, students can pursue a non-credit internship at a local corporation or a study project while traveling through Europe.

-- Regular courses at LMU and TUM: Make sure to let your professors know that you must earn a letter grade in the course; otherwise you will earn a Pass/Fail grade, which is not transferable to Northwestern.
-Review Choosing Courses to Take Abroad for more information about transferable courses.
+Regular courses at LMU and TUM: make sure to let your professors know that you must earn a letter grade in the course; otherwise you will earn a pass/fail grade, which is not transferable to Northwestern.
+Review the choosing courses to take abroad page for more information about transferable courses.